nuntius-rex/elithica-amd/README.md

 </p>

 <p>
-  The headerCT.html looks as follows:
+  The headerCT.html code looks as follows:
 </p>

 ```